GSCC Weekly Featured Members

 Each week we pick one of our member organizations to highlight.
 Below you can find our current pick plus a history of past selections.

-Featured Member for the Week of May 20, 2019
+Featured Member for the Week of September 20, 2021

 Comprised of the Northwest Boychoir and Vocalpoint!
 Seattle, the Northwest Choirs provides music education and performance opportunities to young people.
 Annually, 200 young singers enroll in our premier music education programs.
 These students -- boys ages 6 to 18, and girls 12 to 18 -- come from all corners of the Puget Sound region representing 115 diverse public and private elementary, middle and high schools.
 (Read More)